CHT2520-web-prog/intro-to-laravel/basic_CRUD_using_Laravel.md

 Make sure you have followed the instructions for [installing Composer](installing_composer.md) before attempting the following.

+## Preparing your database
+- First we need to delete our existing _films_ table from our database (Laravel will create it for us later).
+- In phpmyadmin, select your _films_ table
+- Select operations
+- Scroll down to the bottom of the page and select 'drop' to delete the table.

 ## Creating a Laravel Project

 - Open the XAMPP shell (if using a USB) or terminal (if on your own machine).